hoshikawa2/oic_migration_api/index.md

 ## Task 2: Understand the OCI API Gateway Deployment Data

+In this section, you can see the native format to import your APIs definition into the OCI API Gateway.

 Often, a simple structure is enough to implement an API, but as details such as security, header rules, parameters or other details appear, the JSON structure becomes larger.
 Well, this would be the complete JSON structure for any type of deployment.
 We will use it in our OIC flow.
 You can find the file here: [apigw_structure.json](files%2Fapigw_structure.json)